 Take breaks in between

 One of the most enjoyable things you can do when traveling is to stop sometimes.
 Walking, stretching, and moving lessen stiffness and tension, which can help relieve back discomfort and keep it from worsening.
 If you can find a location with green grass, you can do some stretches or yoga poses to relieve back pain.
 Sitting for extended periods of time might increase swelling in the lower extremities.
 Walking can help with edema by reducing fluid buildup in the ankles, feet, and legs.
-This fluid buildup might lead to back pain.
+This fluid buildup might lead to back pain from driving.

 Maintain a good posture